 Phew, the production and operations managers have been spared, but now the CEO is after you for producing a misleading chart!

-Using a Log scale is one option to prevent line chart lies, but some people find these a bit confusing to interpret so let’s look at another Truth Chart that will also spare your life and job.
+Using a Log scale is one option to prevent line chart lies, but some people find these a bit confusing to interpret so let’s look at another Truth Chart.

 Calculating the Index